nickelc/hpk/README.md

 ### Fragmented File (zlib/lz4 compressed)

 Offsets of compressed chunks are relative from the start of a fragment.<br>
-Steam version of Victor Vran uses LZ4 as compression.<br>
+Victor Vran (Steam version) and Surviving Mars use LZ4 as compression.<br>
-HPK files can be compressed like a fragmented file.
+The challenge hpks of Tropico 5 are compressed like a fragmented file.

 | Offset | Size | Value                                         |
 |--------|------|-----------------------------------------------|